gnomejs/spawn/docker/README.md

 ## Overview

-The `docker-cli` module provides a simple way to execute docker commands.
+The `docker` module provides a simple way to execute docker commands.

 The module relies upon the [@gnome/exec][exec] module and